rossberg/camp/README.txt

 3.5 Viewlists
 -------------

-In addition to plain playlists, which use the usual .m3u format, Kamp also understands "smart" playlists, called *viewlists*.
+In addition to plain playlists, which use the usual .m3u format, Camp also understands "smart" playlists, called *viewlists*.

 * File extension: A viewlist is stored as a file with the extension .m3v